pantharshit007/paymentApp/backend/README.md

 ## TODO:

 - Hashing of Password in Db
-- Fixing the issue with transaction in Db (right now Transaction feature can't be implemented)
+- Fixing the issue with the transaction in Db (right now Transaction feature can't be implemented)

 ### Endpoint 1: Create Account